divadretlaw/urban/README.md

 Search for `urban-syntax` in Settings > Install > Themes

-or from run the Terminal command
+or run the Terminal command

 `apm install urban-syntax`